arista-netdevops-community/kvm-lab-for-network-engineers/README.md

 ### Step 6: Deploy The Lab

-Deploying a lab in a manual way is slow, error-prone and boring.
+Deploying a lab manually is slow, error-prone and boring.
 Fortunately libvirt has a [robust API](https://libvirt.org/) that provides full control over VMs on KVM host.

 To automate the lab, we are going to use the simplest option.
 Yet, it's powerful enough to deploy and destroy the lab quickly.